iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/getting_started/getting_started.md

 - `14626 UDP` - Autopeering port (optional).
 - `14265 TCP` - REST HTTP API port (optional).

-These ports are important for flawless node operation.
+These ports are essential for flawless node operation.
 The REST HTTP API port is optional and is only needed if you want to offer access to your node's API.
-All ports can be customized inside the [`config.json`](../how_tos/post_installation.md) file.
+You can customize all ports using the [`config.json`](../how_tos/post_installation.md) file.

 ## Operating System

 The IOTA-Core is written in Go and can be deployed on all major platforms.
-The [recommended setup](../how_tos/using_docker.md) uses Docker to run the IOTA-Core together with some [INX](../inx-plugins) extensions secured behind a [Traefik](https://traefik.io) SSL reverse proxy.
+The [recommended setup](../how_tos/using_docker.md) uses Docker to run the IOTA-Core together with some INX extensions secured behind a [Traefik](https://traefik.io) SSL reverse proxy.

 ## Configuration